 Dubrovnik Radio 07, 04

 Note: No official agency is tuned in to CB-channels.
-Distress calls have therefor little chance of being received by rescue services.
+Distress calls have therefore little chance of being received by rescue services.